DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityMonitoringRuleQueryCreate.md

 NewSecurityMonitoringRuleQueryCreateWithDefaults instantiates a new SecurityMonitoringRuleQueryCreate object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAggregation

+`func (o *SecurityMonitoringRuleQueryCreate) GetAggregation() SecurityMonitoringRuleQueryAggregation`

+GetAggregation returns the Aggregation field if non-nil, zero value otherwise.

+### GetAggregationOk

+`func (o *SecurityMonitoringRuleQueryCreate) GetAggregationOk() (*SecurityMonitoringRuleQueryAggregation, bool)`

+GetAggregationOk returns a tuple with the Aggregation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAggregation

+`func (o *SecurityMonitoringRuleQueryCreate) SetAggregation(v SecurityMonitoringRuleQueryAggregation)`

+SetAggregation sets Aggregation field to given value.

+### HasAggregation

+`func (o *SecurityMonitoringRuleQueryCreate) HasAggregation() bool`

+HasAggregation returns a boolean if a field has been set.

 ### GetDistinctFields